We are always being told to improve our health and fitness. For most of us, we should. There are hardly any people who are very fit and very healthy.

 And there are a bewildering variety of things we are told to achieve this.
-We should exercise more, we need to sleep more, or eat less, breathe better, get less stressed, get a pet, go on a fast and so so and so on.
+We should exercise more, we need to sleep more, or eat less, breathe better, get less stressed, get a pet, go on a fast and so on.

-But what of all these factors are the most primary; in other words, what one or two factors derive from all these others?
-Or, put another way, if there was one factor, or perhaps two, that we could measure to judge 'how well your system is working'. what would they be?
+But what of all these factors are the most primary; in other words, what one or two elements derive from all these others?
+Or, put another way, if there was one factor, or perhaps two, that we could measure to judge ‘how well your system is working’, what would they be?

 Well, I would argue that it is these two;

 - How much energy do you have?